 A picture, they say, is worth a thousand words.
 So are these ‘lesser’ sense descriptors.
 Again, Taste—like Smell and Touch—can cut through 1000 words of carefully worded narration in a single sentence.
 To famished little Wanda June, the sliver of chocolate cake tasted like heaven.
 Simple enough.
 Profound enough.
 There’s not a reader in the world who won’t feel the girl’s joy.

 • How and Why.

-Occasionally there may come a time when specific mechanics of a story scene must be revealed to readers, for clarity’s sake.
+Occasionally there may come a time when specific mechanics of a scene must be revealed to readers, for clarity’s sake.
 In Stephen King’s novella, Rita Hayworth and Shawshank Redemption, prisoner Andy Dufresne escapes by crawling through Shawshank’s lengthy sewer system to freedom.
 A long and particularly gross escape (in both book and film), his friend Red narrates Andy’s escape for the reader.
-Rather than simply stating that Andy escaped through the sewer, Red’s colorfully grotesque commentary gives readers a delightfully gruesome moment to consider Andy’s trek through a hundred yards of putrid prison poop.
+Rather than simply stating that Andy escaped through the sewer, Red’s colorfully grotesque commentary gives readers a delightfully gruesome moment to consider Andy’s trek through a hundred yards of pasty, putrid prison poop.
 Readers get a little sensual ride (visual and olfactory) along with the How of Andy’s getaway.
-And that’s how it’s done!
+Because that’s how it’s done!

 . . . .
 A sudden noise behind the door snagged her attention.
 A moment later the door swung open and a man appeared, small and haggard, his head shaven.
 The man wore a black cloak and smelled faintly of formaldehyde.